sigasi/sigasi_insights/content/manual/editor.md

 ### Open Design Unit

 When you press **Ctrl+Shift+D** the **Open Design Unit** dialog opens.
-In this dialog, you can type a name or pattern to open a specific VHDL or SystemVerilog design unit name.
+In this dialog, you can search in the list of VHDL, Verilog, or SystemVerilog design units and rapidly open the design unit you're looking for.

 {{< figure src="/img/manual/open-design-unit.png" alt="Open Design Unit Dialog" >}}

+While typing, the corresponding matching characters in the design unit descriptions are highlighted.
+You might notice how the design units are not ordered alphabetically, but instead by best match.

+**Hint**: there's no need to bother writing special characters and upper case letters in the search field.
+Our search filter will find your design unit without them.
+It looks for consecutive matches in the design unit descriptions, prioritizing those with longer and earlier matches.
+Moreover, it offers *smart case* search: lower case letters match both lower case and upper case letters, but you can narrow down the search by using upper case letters, those only match themselves.

 Note that [**excluded** design files](/manual/libraries#modifying-the-library-configuration) do not appear in this list.